nwisbeta/github.io/README.md

-# github.io
+# nwisbeta.github.io

-NWIS beta GitHub Pages repository
+GitHub Pages for NHS Wales Software Development Kit for Health APIs

-Developing APIs for NHS Wales Informatics Service
+NHS Wales Informatics Service is building tools to develop APIs for NHS use in Wales.